Setting a Proxy

 Shadowsocks Encryption Parameters

-The following list shows the supported Shadowsocks encryption types.
-Only the encryption methods listed are supported; obfuscation parameters are not.
+The following list contains the supported Shadowsocks encryption types.
+Only the types in the list are supported; obfuscation parameters are not supported.

 Encryption TypeName